ramparvathaneni1/pru-capstone-starter-code/README.md

 ## Presentations

-Presentations will start on Friday November 17th at 9am EST on a volunteers first basis.
+Presentations will start on Tuesday February 6th at 9am EST on a volunteers first basis.
 Everyone will be asked to share their screen and demo their app.
 Each person will have 5-6 minutes including Q&A.

 We ask that you demo the following: